Can you explain the biblical test in 1 John 4:1?

 of God.
 The way to do this is to test the doctrine the spirits teach, and

 v.
-2 tells us how to know them, “every spirit that confesses Jesus as the
+2 tells us how to know them.
+The NET Bible translates v.
+2b this way: “every spirit that confesses Jesus as the

 and fits better with John’s opposition to the Cerinthians.